fruktkartan/fruktkartan/README.md

 **WIP**
 - Adding tree
-- store position in localStorage
+- store last map coordinates in localStorage

 ### Roadmap

 - Move backend into this repo, so that we can use the same logic for tree types, etc.
-- (Now that we are on Vue3, that can be quickly setup with Nuxt: https://nuxt.com/docs/guide/directory-structure/server)
+    -- Now that we are on Vue3, that can be quickly setup with Nuxt: https://nuxt.com/docs/guide/directory-structure/server
+- Clean up routing, that is currently a half-baked mess
+- The Vue Leaflet package is abandonware, and also integrates quite poorly into the Vue system.
+Sooenr or later we will want to replace that with something else.

 ## Contributing